DomFord/ccgr-website/content/authors/Daniel Cermak-Sassenrath/_index.md

 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 interests:
-- Theories of play
+- Borders of play, overlaps and tensions between play and everyday life
-- Art and play
+- Artistic, analytic, explorative, critical and subversive approaches to and practices of play
-- Phenomenology
-- Embodied interaction
-- Tangible interfaces
+- Games and playful installations, hardware interfaces and controllers, electronics
-- Game design
-- Design patterns
-- Transmedia

 #education:
   #courses: